 The water infrastructure in many communities is decades old and in desperate need of safe, lead-free pipes and fixtures.
 Many of these towns disproportionately affected by contaminated water are communities of color, further underscoring environmental injustices Black and Brown communities face daily.

 It’s time the country gets serious about lead in drinking water once and for all.
 We won’t settle for anything less than strong rules to protect our nation’s water.
-Urge the EPA to be bold and put out a rule that expedites the removal of lead service lines across the country at no cost to consumers and takes other meaningful steps to prevent lead poisoning from drinking water.
+Urge the EPA to be bold and put out a rule that expedites and requires the removal of all lead service lines across the country at no cost to consumers and takes other meaningful steps to prevent lead poisoning from drinking water.